tc39/proposal-pattern-matching/README.md

   - We assume that
     [`do` expressions](https://github.com/tc39/proposal-do-expressions) will
-    mature soon, which will users to put multiple statements in an RHS; today, that requires an
+    mature soon, which will allow users to put multiple statements in an RHS; today, that requires an
     [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).